 We do not withdraw places for pupils in the middle of their GCSE curriculum, at the end of Year 10, on the basis of academic attainment.
-However, pupils not achieving at least six 6s in their end of Year 10 examinations, or in Year 11 Trial Exams in Michaelmas Term, should expect robust intervention to help maximise their chances of achieving at least six 6s by the end of Year 11 (see Appendix B).
-This intervention might include, at the school's insistence: the resitting of internal examinations, regimes of supervised study, withdrawal from one or more non-core GCSE subjects in Year 11 to facilitate greater progress and focus on others.
+However, pupils not achieving an average GCSE / IGCSE point score of 6.0 in their Lent Benchmarks, end of Year 10 examinations or Year 11 Trial Examinations in Michaelmas Term, should expect robust intervention to help maximise their chances of achieving a minimum point score of 6.0 by the end of Year 11 (see Appendix B).
+This intervention might include, at the school's insistence: the resitting of internal examinations, regimes of supervised study, moving a pupil to the Double Science pathway, withdrawal from one or more non-core GCSE subjects at the start of Year 11 to facilitate greater progress and focus on others.
 Ten strong GCSE qualifications is always the ambition, but pupils are better served by having fewer, stronger qualifications than ten weaker ones, where that is the reality of the choice.